Monodromy and irreducibility of type $A_1$ automorphic Galois representations: Proof of Theorem

 \begin{theorem}{\cite[Theorem 1.2]{Hui23a}} Let $\{\rho_{\lambda}: \mathrm{Gal}_K \to \mathrm{GL}_n(E_{\lambda})\}_{\lambda}$ be a semisimple compatible system of $K$ defined over $E$ that satisfies the conditions (a) and (b) of Proposition~\ref{prop_strict-BT and PS}.
 For all but finitely many $\lambda$, if $\sigma_{\lambda}$ is a type $A$ irreducible subrepresentation of $\rho_{\lambda} \otimes_{E_{\lambda}} \overline{E}_{\lambda}$, then $\sigma_{\lambda}$ is residually irreducible. \end{theorem}

-To prove Theorem~\ref{thm_main theorem}(i), we first state the following theorem on representation theory of connected semisimple group due to Larsen--Pink, which we will apply to the irreducible representation of $\bG_{\lambda_0}^{\der}$.
+To prove Theorem~\ref{thm_main theorem}(i), we first state the following theorem on the representation theory of a connected semisimple group due to Larsen--Pink, which we will apply to the irreducible representation of $\bG_{\lambda_0}^{\der}$.

 \begin{theorem}{\cite[Theorem 4]{LP90}} Let $T$ be a torus, and $\rho_T$ a faithful representation of $T$.
 Suppose that there exists a connected semisimple group $G$, a faithful irreducible representation $\rho$ of $G$, and an isomorphism between $T$ and a maximal torus of $G$, such that $\rho_T$ is the pull-back of $\rho$.
-Then the pair $(G,\rho)$ is uniquely determined up to isomorphism by $(T,\rho_T)$, except for the equivalences generated by the following exceptions: \begin{enumerate}[\normalfont(a)] \item The spin representation of $B_n$ restricts to the tensor product of the spin representations of $\sum B_{n_i} \subset B_n$, $\sum n_i=n$. \item For every $n \geq 2$ the representations of $C_n$ and $D_n$ with the highest weight $(k,k-1,\ldots,1,0,\ldots,0)$ for $1 <k\leq n-1$ have the same formal character. \item There are unique irreducible representations of $A_2$ and $G_2$ of dimension $27$, which have the same formal character. \item There are unique irreducible representations of $C_4$, $D_4$, and $F_4$, of dimension $4096=2^{12}$, which have the same formal character. \end{enumerate} \end{theorem}
+Then the pair $(G,\rho)$ is uniquely determined up to isomorphism by $(T,\rho_T)$, except for the equivalences generated by the following exceptions. \begin{enumerate}[\normalfont(a)] \item The spin representation of $B_n$ restricts to the tensor product of the spin representations of $\sum B_{n_i} \subset B_n$, $\sum n_i=n$. \item For every $n \geq 2$ the representations of $C_n$ and $D_n$ with the highest weight $(k,k-1,\ldots,1,0,\ldots,0)$ for $1 <k\leq n-1$ have the same formal character. \item There are unique irreducible representations of $A_2$ and $G_2$ of dimension $27$, which have the same formal character. \item There are unique irreducible representations of $C_4$, $D_4$, and $F_4$, of dimension $4096=2^{12}$, which have the same formal character. \end{enumerate} \end{theorem}